 Ingredients

-- 0.66 lbs (300g) cleaned asari clams (Manila clams) (If you haven't cleaned the clams, please refer to the instructions for cleaning clams here)
+- 0.66 lb cleaned asari clams (Manila clams) (Please refer to the instructions above for how to clean them.)

 - 3 Tbsp sake